-CA, INC. ANNUAL MEETING OF STOCKHOLDERS JULY 30, 2014 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS vith th of this of Stoc One CA THIS PE ARE M ckholders hereby appoint Michael P. Gregoire, Richard J. Beckert and C.H.R.
-DuPree, or any of them, as proxies, each e power to appoint his substitute, and hereby authorize them to represent and to vote, as designated on the reverse side ballot, all of the shares of Common Stock of CA, Inc. that the stockholders are entitled to vote at the Annual Meeting kholders to be held at 10:00 a.m., Eastern Daylight Time, on July 30, 2014, at the Company's offices located a Plaza, Islandia, New York 11749 or any adjournments or postponements thereof.
-ROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER.
-IF NO SUCH DIRECTIONS ADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES FOR THE BOARD OF DIRECTORS LISTED E REVERSE SIDE AND FOR PROPOSALS 2 AND 3.
-MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
+CA, INC. ANNUAL MEETING OF STOCKHOLDERS AUGUST 5, 2015 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+The stockholders hereby appoint Michael P. Gregoire, Michael C. Bisignano and Lawrence M. Egan, Jr., or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of CA, Inc. that the stockholders are entitled to vote at the Annual Meeting of Stockholders to be held at 10:00 a.m., Eastern Daylight Time, on August 5, 2015, at the Company's offices located at One CA Plaza, Islandia, New York 11749 or any adjournments or postponements thereof.

+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER.
+IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES FOR THE BOARD OF DIRECTORS LISTED ON THE REVERSE SIDE AND FOR PROPOSALS 2 AND 3.

+PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.